Aitbytes/Securite-Cloud-Projet-Long/content/docs/Virtualization.md

     > however is hardware-based and costly

 -   **Periodic Migration :** Regular migration following a VCG mechanism
-    > will hinders the capacity of an attackers to perform
+    > will hinder the capacity of an attacker to perform co-residential
-    > co-residential attacks
+    > attacks.
+Drawbacks of this method include performance degradation
+    > and power consumption.